moby/moby/docs/reference/api/docker_remote_api_v1.22.md

 Get `stdout` and `stderr` logs from the container ``id``

 > **Note**:
-> This endpoint works only for containers with the `json-file` or `journald` logging drivers.
+> This endpoint works only for containers with `json-file` logging driver.

 **Example request**: